Low-temperature structural instabilities of the halide double perovskite Cs$_2$AgBiBr$_6$ investigated via x-ray diffraction and infrared phonons: Results and Discussion

 \subsection{Low-Temperature Crystal Structure}

 A first approach to explore the low-temperature crystal structure of \cabb{} was made based on PXRD patterns collected between room temperature and 12~K on two samples obtained by crushing a set of larger crystals and a polycrystalline powder formed in lieu of bulk crystals in one synthesis attempt.
-Initially the powder diffraction patterns were analysed by Rietveld profile refinements assuming the tetragonal space group \tetra{} for $T<$~120~K and \cubic{} for $T>$120~K. Within error bars the lattice parameters of the two samples (see FIG.~\ref{fig:TetLattPar}) are identical and correspond well to those reported before by Schade \textit{et al.}\cite{Schade2019} The splitting of the lattice parameters at $\sim$120~K reflect the cubic-to-tetragonal structural phase transition.
+Initially the powder diffraction patterns were analysed by Rietveld profile refinements assuming the tetragonal space group \tetra{} for $T<$~120~K and \cubic{} for $T>$120~K. Within error bars the lattice parameters of the two samples (see FIG.~\ref{fig:TetLattPar}) are identical and correspond well to those reported before by Schade \textit{et al.}\cite{Schade2019} The splitting of the lattice parameters at $\sim$120~K reflects the cubic-to-tetragonal structural phase transition.
+The Br atom positional parameters also respond to the cubic-to-tetragonal structural phase transition.
+In FIG.~\ref{fig:AtomPosBr1rev} (a), (b), and (c) we summarize the $x$, $y$, and $z$ positional parameters of the bromine atoms labelled Br1 and Br2, respectively.
+All exhibit a clear increase below $\sim$125~K.

-Below $\sim$40~K the profile refinements assuming the space group \tetra, requiring a splitting of the single Br cubic site into two sites (Br1 and Br2), fit the diffraction patterns fairly well, indicating no dramatic symmetry lowering of the crystal structure, in agreement with the finding reported by Schade \textit{et al.}.\cite{Schade2019} However, while changes in the lattice parameters at around 40~K are not immediately evident, the temperature dependence of the cell volume exhibits a slight change of slope at this temperature (see lower inset in FIG. ~\ref{fig:TetLattPar}).
-This finding is paralleled by an anomaly of the atom positional parameter $y$ of the Br1 atoms (Wyckoff site 8h) at the same temperature (see FIG. \ref{fig:AtomPosBr1rev}).
-Whereas $y$ of Br1 atom passes through a peak at 38~K, the $x$ positional parameter smoothly tends to saturation towards the lowest temperature.
-The $z$ positional parameter (not shown) of the Br2 atoms (Wyckoff site 4e), reaching a value of 0.2523(5) at 12~K, was found to be featureless in the temperature region near 40~K.
+Below $\sim$40~K the profile refinements assuming the space group \tetra, requiring a splitting of the single Br cubic site into two sites (Br1 and Br2), also fits the diffraction patterns fairly well, indicating no dramatic symmetry lowering of the crystal structure, in agreement with the finding reported by Schade \textit{et al.}.\cite{Schade2019} However, while changes in the \tetra{} refined lattice parameters at around 40~K are not immediately evident, the temperature dependence of the cell volume exhibits a decrease and slight change of slope at this temperature (see FIG. ~\ref{fig:TetLattPar}(b)).
+This finding is paralleled by an anomaly of the atom positional parameter $y$ of the Br1 atoms (Wyckoff site 8h - See TABLE \ref{tab:Wyckoff} ) at the same temperature (see FIG. \ref{fig:AtomPosBr1rev}).
+Whereas $y$ of Br1 atom passes through a peak at 38~K, the $x$ positional parameter tends to saturation below this temperature.
+Similarly, the $z$ positional parameter of the Br2 atoms (Wyckoff site 4e) levels off, reaching a value of 0.2523(5) in the temperature region below 40~K.